 |

-One of the most moving memorials to the fellowship between Turks and ANZACs |
+One of the most moving memorials that speaks of the camaraderie between Turks and ANZACs - a Turk carrying a wounded ANZAC.
+It almost makes you weep |

 |

-Lone Pine cemetery |
+Lone Pine Cemetery |

 |